phalcon-orphanage/docs/en/reference/odm.rst

 	}

 The "notSave" event is triggered whenever a "creating" or "updating" action fails.
 We're flashing the validation messages obtaining the "flash" service from the DI container.
-By doing this, we don't have to print messages after each save.
+By doing this, we don't have to print messages after each saving.

 .. _MongoDB: http://www.mongodb.org/
 .. _MongoId: http://www.php.net/manual/en/class.mongoid.php